reyincyber/Cyberwarfare/README.md

 ---

 # Contribution & Licensing
-These labs are part of the International Cybersecurity and Digital Forensic Academy (ICDFA) Advanced Cyber Warfare Programme and are shared for educational purposes.
+These labs are part of the International Cybersecurity and Digital Forensic Academy (ICDFA) Advanced Cyber Warfare Programme.
+These materials are intended for educational and defensive purposes only.
+By using them you agree to abide by applicable laws and institutional policies.
+Do not use the techniques on systems you do not own or have explicit authorization to test.
 Contributions, issue reports, and enhancements are welcome through pull requests.

 #  Contact
 For inquiries or discussions, feel free to reach out via [**LinkedIn**](https://linkedin.com/in/cyberrey)  | [**GitHub**](https://github.com/reyincyber/) | [**Medium**](https://medium.com/@cyberrey) | [**YouTube**](https://www.youtube.com/@reyincyber).